hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 *Top-line* focused companies prefer revenue growth via expanding existing products and exploring new ones.
 Cost considerations are often deferred or deprioritized due to opportunity cost and potential hindrance to revenue expansion and market share growth.

 Meanwhile, *bottom-line* focused companies prefer profit growth (or preservation) via improving margins for existing products.
+Cost reduction is often the principal tactic for improving margins.

 With this in mind, we can compare back to the pillars of our evolved mission, mapping them to a company's priorities: